Loader Loading...

 • Please wear a mask whenever you are inside the chapel, or attending a service at a cemetery.

-• Keep your vaccinations current, and get your next booster as soon as you are eligible.
+• Keep your vaccinations current, get your next one as soon as you are eligible.

 • If you have any symptoms (a new cough, sore throat, fever, etc.), please refrain from attending a service until you feel better.
 A negative rapid test result does not necessarily mean that your symptoms are not COVID related.